jasoncable/i-can-program-too/manuscript/Introduction.md

 This book does make some generalizations and does not cover every aspect of the C# language such as bitwise operations \(except in enum flags\) or unsafe code.
 It provides the reader with the amount of information I feel is relevant to creating a good programmer.
 There are many great resources available for learning about the history of computing, design patterns, refactoring, object-oriented programming, Entity Framework, and ASP.NET MVC.
 This book prepares you to understand those books.

+This book focuses on .NET Core 3.0 and C# 8.0.
+It requires those respective SDKs.
+For those using Visual Studio or Visual Studio for Mac, version 2019 is required to make use of the newest features of both .NET Core and C# 8.
+Most of the features in C# 8 will be available in the .NET Framework, except for those features that require changes to the runtime.
+Most of the APIs and language features in this book are available on the other .NET platforms.

 I hope this book is helpful to all those who read it.
 I taught myself to program and hope to help you do the same.

 C> Jason L. Cable